AGRU13/mars-rover/README.md

 # mars-rover
-Website visualizing different shortest pathfinding algorithms.
+Website visualizing different weighted and unweighted pathfinding algorithms.

 The web-app is made using create-react-app.